MatoPlus/JavaPaint/README.md

 - The constructors for the shape classes are too long.
 Shorter alternatives will be added.

 # Known Bugs
-- Right/middle clicks causes NullPointerException.
-This is a low priority bug since it does not crash the program.
 - TextFields allows non-integer inputs.